 In the case of Function of Beauty, the responsibility for a product to work is put on the customer.
 The customer is pretty much left to know exactly their hair type and what their hair needs.
 The problem is, that most of us probably don’t know and choose goals based on our wants than our hair needs.
 These two things don’t always go hand in hand.

-There are customized hair care, like Prose (only available in the US atm), that take other stuff into consideration.
+There is customized hair care, like Prose (only available in the US atm), that takes other stuff into consideration.
 Their quiz is more like a consultation rather than you telling them what you want.
 They will ask you things about your genetics, how you style your hair and how you live.
 Something interesting is that they’ll also take into account your environment, checking the humidity level of your current place of living.
 Which I think is cool.
 But from the reviews I’ve seen, even this doesn’t guarantee 100% satisfaction.
-But I think their way of customization sounds more personalised in my opinion.
+But I think their way of customization sounds more personalized in my opinion.

-The other issue is that, unlike other hair care brands with a few lines to choose from, Function of Beauty offer over 10 000 combinations of formula.
+The other issue is that, unlike other hair care brands with a few lines to choose from, Function of Beauty offers over 10 000 combinations of formulas.
 Meaning, if a formula doesn’t work for your hair, instead of just buying another shampoo from a different line, you have the option to play scientist, going through trial and error… Up to 10 000 times.
 I mean, I’m more inclined to just test another shampoo than I am trying to combine the perfect customized formula.

 The last issue is that any review can’t be reflected on the brand’s products overall.
 The chances of someone else picking the same exact formula are kind of small.
 My experience with my particular formula does not tell you whether you’ll be happy with your personalized formula.
 You might think you’re getting an idea, but really, there are so many variables to this that you’ll just have to test it out for yourself.